runtimeverification/haskell-backend/README.md

 cabal build kore
 ```

-If using `cabal`, version 3.0 or later is recommended.
 You may pass `--fast` to `stack build` or `-O0` to `cabal build` in order to
 disable compiler optimizations and make build faster at the cost of slower runtime.